raystack/firehose/docs/concepts/architecture.md

 2. AsyncConsumer:
    1. In the Consumer thread, Firehose checks if any of the sink-pool tasks are finished.
 It sets the offsets of those messages to be committable.
 It commits the all the committable offsets.

+_**Message Final State**_

+The final state of message can be any one of the followings after it is consumed from kafka:
+* Sink
+* DLQ
+* Ignored
+* Filtered

+One can monitor via plotting the metrics related to messages.

 ### Schema Handling

 * Protocol buffers are Google's language-neutral, platform-neutral, extensible mechanism for serializing structured data.
 Data streams on Kafka topics are bound to a protobuf schema.